behnambagheri/fish-paste-gram/README.md

   - Files (as documents with optional caption)
 - 🖥️ Can prepend hostname and/or command line (configurable)
 - 🔐 Gets config from environment variables
+- 🧭 Built-in Fish completions for commands and `--id` aliases
 - 🆔 Target either numeric chat IDs or usernames (channels) with `--id` / `TELEGRAM_CHAT_ID`

 ---